lukazambuca/lukabeverin.github.io/_pages/research.md

 title: "Research & Projects"
 ---

-1. ### Estimating the Tail Index of a Truncated Extened Pareto Model ### Thesis part of BSc (Hons) Mathematical Statistics at University of Pretoria (Thesis completed with distinction).
+## Estimating the Tail Index of a Truncated Extened Pareto Model (2019)

 **Abstract:**

 In extreme value statistics, the Pareto distribution (PD) is a good fit to relative exceedances above a predetermined threshold.
 However, the PD typically requires a high threshold, leaving an